ineagu/ai-experiments/README.md

    ```bash
    npm run package
    ```
+   This command will create a clean `wordpress-plugin/dist` directory with the latest built assets and generate `wordpress-plugin/optimole-plugin.zip`.

 3. Install the generated zip file through the WordPress admin interface:
    - Navigate to Plugins → Add New → Upload Plugin